- When does a puppy become a teenager?

 - Only let your dog play with dogs they know and get on well with.

 - Be prepared for your dog to be worried or fearful around things or situations they took in their stride in the past.
 They are reassessing everything with the eyes of an adult so be just as sensitive to these fears as you were when they were a puppy.
+Let them approach, retreat and deal with things in their own time.

 - If you are at all worried about your dog’s behaviour, talk to a behaviourist who can help you get through your dog’s adolescence.

-While sometimes it is easy to think that your adolescent dog is intentionally trying your patience, in reality this is a complex developmental time for your dog.
+While sometimes it is easy to think that your adolescent puppy is intentionally trying your patience, in reality this is a complex developmental time for your dog.
 Keep that in mind and, with a bit of teamwork, you will get through it together.